175th Wing

-The 175th Wing (175 WG) is a unit of the Maryland Air National Guard, stationed at Warfield Air National Guard Base, Middle River, Maryland.
-If activated to federal service, components of the Wing are gained by the two separate major commands of the United States Air Force: Air Combat Command (ACC) and United States Air Forces in Europe (USAFE).
+The 175th Wing is a unit of the Maryland Air National Guard, stationed at Warfield Air National Guard Base, Middle River, Maryland.
+If activated to federal service, components of the Wing are gained by the two separate major commands of the United States Air Force: Air Combat Command and United States Air Forces in Europe.

-The 104th Fighter Squadron, assigned to the wing's 175th Operations Group, is a descendant organization of the 104th Observation Squadron, established on 29 June 1921.
+The former 104th Fighter Squadron, assigned to the wing's former 175th Operations Group, is a descendant of the 104th Observation Squadron, established on 29 June 1921.
 It is one of the 29 original National Guard Observation Squadrons of the United States Army National Guard formed before World War II.
-It is the oldest unit in the Maryland Air National Guard, having over 90 years of service to the state and nation.
+It was the oldest unit in the Maryland Air National Guard, having over 90 years of service to the state and nation.

-Overview
+Mission

-The 175th Wing is composite unit and has three active USAF gaining commands: the Air Combat Command for its fighter aircraft and cyber units, and United States Air Forces in Europe for its 235th Civil Engineer Flight.
+The 175th Wing is a composite unit and has two active USAF gaining commands: the Air Combat Command for its cyber unit, and United States Air Forces in Europe for its 235th Civil Engineer Flight.

-The wing comprises two operations groups: The 175th Operations Group is the wing's flying unit, and includes a fighter squadron and an operations support squadron.
 The 175th Cyberspace Operations Group is the wing's cyber unit, and includes three subordinate cyberspace operations squadrons and an operations support squadron.
 The wing also includes support units, including security forces, engineers, communications, logistics, and administrative support functions.
 Approximately 1,500 full-time and traditional part-time members of the Maryland Air National Guard are assigned to the 175th Wing.

 The 175th Wing has both federal and state missions.